 The existing pipeline bridge (in red) is well placed to provide a crossing point to connect the footpaths on the north and south banks and for pedestrians/cyclists arriving from the Forge Lane gateway provided that a route can be created across the gravel extraction site from the existing rights of way(also in red).

 The bridge is of robust construction with stone pillars.
 It would seem possible to adapt the bridge with the loads of any additional structure carried directly into the stonework without affecting the existing pipeline.

 This bridge is adjacent to the weir and could be a visually pleasing focal point with a sweeping architectural structure with low gradient ramps suitable for wheelchairs, child buggies and bicycles.

 Fortuitously the footpath on the south bank has recently been extensively widened and reinforced with hard core to enable heavy vehicles to reach the railway bridge for engineering works.
 This has completely opened up the footpath on the south bank except for the section running behind the mills on the approach to Cleggford Bridge.

 Cleggford Bridge cul-de-sac

-This stretch provides an intriguing example of Victorian architecture and evidence that: 'where there's a will there's a way'..
+However, the stretch alongside the mill immediately before the bridge provides an intriguing example of Victorian architecture and evidence that: 'where there's a will there's a way'..
 This route was sufficiently heavily used by pedestrians in the past to justify building the walkway out over the river with some attractive cast iron handrails..